Frequently Asked Questions

 Absolutely.
 Don't know thing one about New Orleans or don't want to worry about it?
 We can consult with you to find out your interests and then set a special itinerary just for you.
 We can arrange restaurant reservations, golf tee times, sightseeing tours, museum trips, concert tickets and more.
-Call Leonard at 504-595-9601 for more details and pricing.
+Contact us for details and pricing.

 Can I get a group discount?

 Probably!
 Contact us at 888-481-8188 and we can talk with you about group discounts.

 Our ghost tours are definitely spooky.
 However, no one will jump out and try to scare you and our guides aren't wearing costumes.
 But we think it's pretty scary to hear about real-life murders, fires and torture and to see the places where they occurred and to know that these tragic events directly led to ghostly spirits and unexplained phenomena.
 People often report getting orbs and other unexplained things in their photography while on these tours.

 Oak Alley is really beautiful.
 You simply have to see it.
 But Laura has fascinating history.
 We highly recommend both and fortunately, you can see both in the same day on our double plantation tour.
 But if you only have time for one, it depends on what you are interested in: southern elegance or history.
 If you want to see a beautiful, picture-perfect plantation, go with Oak Alley.
 It's Charlotte's favorite.
 If you are into the real life history of plantation owners and their slaves, go with Laura.
 That's Leonard's favorite.